Studying uniform thickness II: Transversely non-simple iterated torus knots: Introduction

-\begin{question} If $K$ is a non-fibered strongly quasipositive knot, does $K$ fail the UTP and support transversally non-simple cablings? \end{question}

-We will be using tools developed by Giroux, Kanda, and Honda, and used by Etnyre and Honda in their work, namely convex tori and annuli, the classification of tight contact structures on solid tori and thickened tori, and the Legendrian classificaton of torus knots.
-Most of the results we use can be found in \cite{[H1]}, \cite{[EH1]}, \cite{[H2]}, or \cite{[L]}, and if we use a lemma, proposition, or theorem from one of these works, it will be specifically referenced.
+Our main tools will be convex surface theory and the classification of tight contact structures on solid tori and thickened tori.
+Most of the results we use can be found in \cite{[EH1], [ELT], [H1], [H2], [L]}, and if we use a result from one of these works, it will be specifically referenced.
+Moreover, subsections 2.2 through 2.4 in \cite{[ELT]} provide a nice summary of much of the needed background.